Subject: Riding on Ice

 Ice riding is best done with studded tires of which there are a few

 suppliers, mainly in northern Europe, such as Nokian.

-[Nokian Tyres used to produce bike tires but they divested the brand to Suomi Tyres- a Finnish bike tires company that makes high quality bike tires for any kind of riding weather and trail conditions. -- Harriet Fell]
+[Nokian Tyres used to produce bicycle tires, but divested the brand to Suomi Tyres- a Finnish company that makes high quality bicycle tires for any kind of riding weather and trail conditions. -- Harriet Fell]

 Riding on ice, especially frozen lakes, requires a few practical tricks.
 This applies to slick as well as studded tires.
 Ice, in contrast to fresh snow, is slick no matter whether it is frozen water or firmly compacted snow.
 It offers poor traction.
-Therefore, riding on ice should be done in top gear to avoid rear wheel spin.
-This is similar to driving cars with manual transmissions where starting in second gear helps avoid wheel spin.
-For bicycling on level ice, top gear is best for both starting and cruising, because while starting, acceleration is the main force while once rolling, wind drag, even at low speeds, readily exceeds traction.
+Therefore, riding on ice should be done in top gear to avoid rear-wheel spin.
+This is similar to driving a car with a manual transmission, where starting in second gear helps avoid wheel spin.
+For bicycling on level ice, top gear is best for both starting and cruising, because while starting, acceleration is the main force, while once rolling, wind drag, even at low speeds, readily exceeds traction.

 In skating over thin ice, our safety is in our speed.

 In the absence of studded tires for frozen lakes without a snow crust, slick tires are better than ones with miniature automobile tread because they give more contact surface, thereby reducing contact pressure and slip.

 Braking with the front wheel is impractical for two reasons.
 Skidding the front wheel usually causes a fall, and there is no way to detect that the front wheel is skidding except by falling.
 In contrast, rear wheel skidding is benign and can be easily detected.
 Continuing to pedal while braking enables a precise ABS.
 When the rear wheel skids, the pedals stop suddenly, to which one can respond almost instantly by letting up on the brake.
 The response speed and precision of this method are surprising.